netssrmrz/Avocado/README.md

 - Allow for column mappings by name as well as number
 - Allow for different delimeter characters
 - Allow for additional column data types
+- Allow for mappings via parameters or config settings in case attributes cannot be used

 Development Environment
 - Microsoft Visual Studio Community 2017, Version 15.9.6